 - Makes a false statement or conceals a material fact in an application for a driver’s license or identification card; and

 - Possesses a license or identification card upon which the date of birth has been changed.

 Finally, employees of the Department of Transportation are prohibited from allowing a license to be issued to an applicant if they are aware that he or she does not fulfill the necessary requirements.

 Those who are accused of driver’s license fraud can either be charged with a misdemeanor or a third degree felony.
-For instance, any person who gives a false age on a license application or possesses a card on which the holder’s birth date has been changed can be charged with a second degree misdemeanor, which is punishable by two months in jail and a $500 fine.
-On the other hand, someone who sells or manufactures forged cards can be charged with a third degree felony, which is punishable by a $5,000 fine and up to 5 years in prison.
+For instance, any person who gives a false age on a license application or possesses a card on which the holder’s birth date has been changed can be charged with a second degree misdemeanor, which is punishable by a $500 fine and up to 2 months in jail.
+However, someone who sells or manufactures forged cards can be charged with a third degree felony, which is punishable by a $5,000 fine and up to 5 years in prison.

 However, these are not the only consequences of being convicted of driver’s license fraud, as the department has the discretion to suspend the license of any person as long as there is evidence that he or she fraudulently used a driver’s license.
 In fact, the department can take this step without even holding a preliminary hearing on the issue.